GWENRemake-Project/Gwen-Remade/README.md

 GWEN ANIMATION:
 The configs were generated from the plugins.
 If you remove the configs it will autogenerate on next start but it wouldnt work with (or like) gwen.

+GWEN in no way should mess with your server.
+I do not take responsibility for the anticheat plugin or players banned by gwen.